rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-gcp.md

 Due to the various vendors we have selected to provide the nessessary telemetry to our systems.
 It is important that you select operating systems and kernel versions that are compatable with the vendors agents by follow this guide [Rackspace PDR System Requirements](/how-to/rackspace-pdr-agent-compatablity/).

 #### Deployment boot script
 Rackspace PDR on GCP uses a boot installation script to deploy and configure our vendor agents.
-We currently do not provide an alternative method for manually deploying agents on GCP, so proper configuration at boot is required to provision instances for GCP.
+We currently do not provide an alternative method for manually deploying agents on GCP, so proper configuration at boot is required to provision instances for Rackspace PDR.

 #### Instance network requirements
 The agents used to provide telementry to our Security Operations Center do have specific networking requirements that must be implemented.
 Use the [Rackspace PDR Agent Network Requirements](/how-to/rackspace-pdr-agent-networking/) guide to correctly implement network ACLs and firewall rules for your platform.